Jake Waters: Professional career

-Seattle Seahawks

 Waters was signed by the Seattle Seahawks on August 18, 2015, after an injury to incumbent backup quarterback Tarvaris Jackson.

-Hamilton Tiger-Cats
+Waters was released on August 26, 2015.

-Waters signed with the Hamilton Tiger-Cats in April 2016.
+Waters signed with the Hamilton Tiger-Cats of the Canadian Football League in April 2016.
 He dressed in all three of the Tiger-Cats' games as a backup before being traded to Saskatchewan.

-Saskatchewan Roughriders

-Waters was traded for a negotiation list player on July 9, 2016.
+Waters was traded to the Saskatchewan Roughriders for a negotiation list player on July 9, 2016.